muratk5n/thirdwave/en/README.md

 ---

-Not *only* renewable energy; We could complement the transition with CCS.
+Not 'only' renewable energy; We could complement the transition with CCS.
 German Greens are fine with blue H2 generated from natgas with carbon capture (of course solar is preferable).
 People who lobby, produce lit on this stuff need to laser focus on proper engineering,